Silicon Detector Prototype for SKIF Synchrotron Created in Tomsk

 At Tomsk State University (TSU), prototypes of silicon microstrip sensors have been developed for use at the SKIF synchrotron stations.
 This was reported by the university's press service.

-Anton Tyazhev, researcher at the Laboratory of Synchrotron Radiation Detectors of TSU
+Anton Tyazhev, Researcher at the Laboratory of Synchrotron Radiation Detectors at TSU

 The suitability of the sensors was established by measuring their characteristics.
 The first pilot batch has come off the assembly line and is suitable for operation as part of multi-element detectors for installation at the SKIF synchrotron stations.

-The sensors from our Tomsk colleagues are used in a prototype detector, which is currently undergoing testing.
+The sensors from our Tomsk colleagues were used in a prototype detector that is currently undergoing testing.
 Such detectors will be in demand at synchrotron sources and for laboratory diffractometers.

-Lev Shekhtman, leading researcher at the Laboratory of Synchrotron Radiation Detectors of TSU
+Lev Shekhtman, Leading Researcher at the Laboratory of Synchrotron Radiation Detectors at TSU

-It is worth noting that there are no full-fledged Russian silicon sensors for SKIF tasks yet.
+It is worth noting that there are currently no complete Russian silicon sensors for SKIF tasks.
 In the future, scientists plan to solve this issue for the development of Russian electronics.

 Read related materials: